Black-Hammer/marketplace-intelligence/README.md

 ## Licence

-MIT © 2026 Abubakar Salawu
+MIT © 2026 Abubakar Salawu — **applies to the code in this repository only.**
+Scraped marketplace data remains subject to the source platforms' terms of use, and the NaijaSenti and AfriSenti corpora carry their own licences.